anoopkcn/stitch.nvim/README.md

 View 'stitches' from many files in a single buffer and edit them as if they belong to a single buffer.

-- stitches can be search results, diffs, LSP references, or diagnostics,
+- stitches can be search results, diffs, LSP references, diagnostics or quickfix results
 - read/edit and push changes back to the buffers, and jump straight to any source line.
+- expand or collapse context around a stitch

 ![disply_img](https://github.com/user-attachments/assets/c7073180-f345-45d8-90d1-d9e4f9ae00dc)